-The service is maintaining a restraint free environment.
+The service has eliminated the use of restraint interventions.
 This is supported by the governing body and policies and procedures.
 There have been no residents using restraints in the past year.
-The organisation has established systems and forms for restraint assessment, approval, monitoring and reviews in the event that any restraint is used.
+The organisation has established systems and proforma for restraint assessment, approval, monitoring and reviews in the event that any restraint is used.
 Staff demonstrated a sound knowledge and understanding of providing the least restrictive practice, de-escalation techniques and alternative interventions.